MattCSmith/Project-365/README.md

 ## Day 98
 #### **Project:** Challenged.Dev - Next.js Frontend
 Today I continued exploring and experimenting with a couple of the masonry layouts methods.
 Each seem to have some tradeoffs to consider before implementation.

+## Day 99
+#### **Project:** Challenged.Dev - Next.js Frontend
+Today I have finished implementing the masonry layout for both challenges and resources and tidied up a the styling of the cards.